allanice001/slactorbot/README.md

 # Usage

-Copy the config.yaml.example to config.example and update the settings
+Copy the config.yaml.example to config.example and update the settings.
+Do a `pip install requirements.txt`.

 Then `./run_bot.py`